maxmind/minfraud-api-dotnet/index.md

 `WebServiceClient`:

-* `AuthenticationException` - Thrown when the server is unable to authenticate the request, e.g., if the license key or user ID is invalid.
+* `AuthenticationException` - Thrown when the server is unable to authenticate the request, e.g., if the license key or account ID is invalid.
 * `InsufficientFundsException` - Thrown when your account is out of funds.
 * `PermissionRequireException` - Thrown when your account does not have permission to access the service.